Ceremonial pipe: Varieties and terminology

 Indigenous peoples of the Americas who use ceremonial pipes have names for them in each culture's indigenous language.
 There is no single word for all ceremonial pipes across the hundreds of diverse Native cultures.

 The Lakota sacred pipe is called a chanupa, also spelled chanunpa or c'anupa.

 In some historical sources written by colonists, a ceremonial pipe is referred to as a calumet (kal-yə-ˌmet, -mət).
 Calumet is a Norman word ([kalyme]), first recorded in David Ferrand's La Muse normande around 1625–1655, and used by Norman-French settlers to describe the ceremonial pipes they saw used among the native peoples of the region.
 The settlers initially used the word to refer to the hollow decorated pipe shaft alone while the pipe bowl was a separate ritual object, a "sort of reeds used to make pipes", with a suffix substitution for calumel.
 It corresponds to the French word chalumeau, meaning 'reed' (Modern French also means 'straw', 'blowlamp').
-The Calumets smoked in Catholic conversion rituals first in Illinois and then in Mi'kmaq territory were elaborately carved and decorated.
+The Calumets smoked in Catholic conversion rituals first in Illinois and then in Mi'kmaq territory.
+They were elaborately carved and decorated.
 The name of the Calumet Region in Illinois and Indiana may derive from the French term or may have an independent derivation from Potawatomi.
 Likewise, there is a current Umatilla term, čalámat.